btroncone/egghead-rxjs-marble-testing-intro/README.md

 At the command line run `npm test`.

-By default, specs are meant to go in the `spec` folder with other relevant files under the `src` directory.
+By default, test specs are meant to go in the `spec` folder with a pattern of `[file-name].spec`.
-This can be configured in the *wallaby.js* or *karma.conf.js* file.
+If you would like to add other source files, this can be configured in the *wallaby.js* or *karma.conf.js* file.